A Randomized Missing Data Approach to Robust Filtering and Forecasting: Empirical Illustration: Inflation forecasting

 When applying our RMD framework to the AR model as we did for UC, \autoref{fig:all_beta_realdata} shows that RMD-X selects $\beta = 1$ for most $t$ at longer horizons for the unrestricted AR model with hard to estimate long-run mean.
 The RMD-N model favors a lower $\beta$ and shows improvement over the base model, but the forecasting performance of RMD-N is worse than that of RMD-X across the board.
 This discrepancy is likely due to the fact that, as a fully Bayesian estimation, RMD-N includes the large uncertainty about $\mu$ in its forecasts, which is detrimental to forecasting performance.
 Neither implementation of RMD reaches the performance of the benchmark UCSVO model.
 These findings are consistent with results from the prior literature also favoring UC over AR models for extracting inflation trends.

 On the other hand, explicitly reflecting the inflation target in place by way of imposing a long-run mean of $2\%$ in the ARMF model vastly improves forecasting performance compared to the UC model, even without using the RMD framework.
-Furthermore, applying the RMD-N framework to ARMF leads to a substantial improvement in the MSFE performance in the 12-quarter horizon over both the UCSVO benchmark (52\% reduction) and that of the UC model augmented with RMD-N (43\% reduction).\footnote{As a sanity check, we also compared forecasting results to a trival plug-in method where we set the $2\%$ inflation target for every forecast.
+Furthermore, applying the RMD-N framework to ARMF leads to a substantial improvement in the MSFE performance in the 12-quarter horizon over both the UCSVO benchmark (52\% reduction) and that of the UC model augmented with RMD-N (43\% reduction).
+These improvements in inflation forecasting can also be taken as new evidence that inflation targeting has been effective. \footnote{As a sanity check, we also compared forecasting results to a trival plug-in method where we set the $2\%$ inflation target for every forecast.
 The performance of this naive method was significantly worse than that of any of the considered state space models.
 See last row in \autoref{tbl:msfe_perf_all}.}

 Thus, in all three considered state space models for inflation (UC, AR and ARMF), adopting our RMD filtering framework consistently leads to often notable degrees of improvement in forecasting performance.
-Moreover, based on the vast RMD improvements seen in the UC and ARMF models which impose specific parameter constraints, we note that RMD performs best when paired with additional sources of information from economic theory.
+Moreover, based on the vast RMD improvements attained for the UC and ARMF models which impose specific parameter constraints, we note that the application of the RMD framework can be beneficial also after imposing additional sources of information from economic theory.
 As RMD has the effect to regularize the estimated latent states toward path dynamics dictated by $\theta$, it should not be surprising that having extra information about $\theta$ \textit{a priori}, e.g. stemming from economic theory, can be crucial for filtering and forecasting performance.
+This further underscores that expert modelling still remains important for successful application of machine learning techniques by leveraging also particular theory-implied features of the data generating process.